The most famous Japanese engine to have hit the dirt-tracks is the Kyokuto, (roughly translated as "sunrise" or "rising-sun"), is

 At least two KT-2 engines remain in Britain though, one, fitted in a Rotrax rolling chassis is in a private collection (Right), and the other is in Ian Patterson's wonderful Cinder to Shale collection in Scotland and are pictured (Below)

-Kyokuto continued to produce engines for racing in Japan, the Mk2 being a 500cc, single cylinder, 4-valve, double overhead cam engine dating from around 1987, which which may well be still in production today.
-Pictures of this particular engine can be seen on the Kyokuto Mk2 Page
+Kyokuto continued to produce engines for racing in Japan, the Mk2 being a 500cc, single cylinder, 4-valve, double overhead cam engine dating from around 1987, which may well be still in production today.

-Kazuo Honda also produced his own speedway engine in the mid-sixties and the story behinfd this motor can be viewed on the EiCoH Page
+Kazuo Honda also produced his own speedway engine in the mid-sixties and the story behind this motor can be viewed on the EiCoH Page